-The FAA is redesigning airspace and addressing airspace inefficiencies, introducing new Performance Based Navigation procedures and making use of Time Based Flow Management to make the D.C.
-Metroplex airspace more efficient and improving access to its airports.
+The FAA is redesigning airspace and addressing inefficiencies, introducing new Performance Based Navigation (PBN) procedures, and making use of Time Based Flow Management (TBFM) to make the D.C.
+Metroplex airspace more efficient and improve access to its airports.
 The effort focuses on a number of airports, including Baltimore/Washington International Thurgood Marshal (BWI), Ronald Reagan Washington National (DCA), Manassas Regional-Harry P. Davis Field (HEF), Washington Dulles International (IAD), and Martin State (MTN).
 The information below may also include data from nearby airports outside of the D.C.
 Metroplex (please see the Reference Guide for additional information).

 All results are reported by Fiscal Year (FY), October 1 — September 30.